heathhenley/heathhenley.github.io/content/posts/smart-pointer-pointers.md

 tags: ["cpp", "c++", "programming"]
 categories: ["software development"]
 keywords: ["smart pointers", "pointers", "memory management", "c++", "cpp"]
+description: "Notes on how to use smart pointers which smart pointers in C++ and when to use them (plot twist: answer is always)."
 ---
 *TL;DR - Switch raw heap pointers to `unique_ptr`s when possible.
 If your heap allocated resource needs multiple owners, use a `shared_ptr` instead.*